neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 "num_witness": 0, "num_committee": 0, \
 "votes": [], "extensions": [] }, "extensions": []} ]
 ```
-> Note that the value `5`, used in the first line, is specific for the `account_create_operation`, which we are using for this purpose.
+> Note that the value `5`, used in the first line, is specific for the `account_create_operation`, which we need for this purpose.

 ### Pay the transaction fee
 To create the required transaction fee, associated with creating the multi-sig account, run this command: